jacoby/jacoby.github.io/_posts/2017-12-04-hey-i-wrote-practimerme.markdown

 ## Origins

 It started a little over a year ago, when I learned about the HTML5 Audio API at a local tech event.
-The presenter went into using the keys of a laptop as a musical keyboard, but my take was to make the tones associated with old-school telephony, the dialtone and DTMF tones, including the `A`, `B`, `C`, and `D` tones that came with the lineman's handest.
+The presenter went into using the keys of a laptop as a musical keyboard, but my take was to make the tones associated with old-school telephony, the dialtone and DTMF tones, including the `A`, `B`, `C`, and `D` tones that came with the lineman's handset.

 The next thing that came to mind was the `dit dit dit deeeet` you'd hear at the end of a timer.